revaturelabs/interviewquestions/Java/Java Basics/Control Flow Statements.md

 ---

-15: What will happen when we use `return` instead of `break` in loop?
+15.What will happen when we use `return` instead of `break` in loop?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details>